aclement/spring-xd-fluent/README.md

 ## How does it work

-The interesting part is when using lambdas or rx flows.
-Basically spring-xd-fluent will generate XD modules on the fly that embed the code expressed as a lambda or rx flow, it then registers these modules dynamically as part of the `deploy()` operation before it deploys the stream.
+The interesting part is when using lambdas or Rx flows.
+Basically spring-xd-fluent will generate XD modules on the fly that embed the code expressed as a lambda or Rx flow, it then registers these modules dynamically as part of the `deploy()` operation before it deploys the stream.
 Keep in mind that currently the prototype tidies up after itself (so when you run `deploy()` again it will delete anything it created previously).